itaymortov/Connect4Server/README.md

 # Connect4Server

-Connect4Server is a simple ASP.NET server implementation for playing the classic game of Connect Four (also known as Four in a Row) over a network.
+Connect4Server is a ASP.NET server implementation for playing the classic game of Connect Four (also known as Four in a Row) over a network.
 This project provides a server that allows multiple clients to connect and play the game with each other.

 ## Features